 - no vegetation is removed or cut for visibility or concealment;

-- the tree stand must be stamped into or attached with a durable waterproof tag with the name, address and telephone number of the user in legible form.
+- on N.H.
+Department of Resources and Economic Development (DRED) lands, the tree stand must be stamped into or attached with a durable waterproof tag with the name, address and telephone number of the user in legible form.

 15. Are there any areas with special hunting restrictions?

 All DRED state historic sites, Urban Forestry Center in Portsmouth, Odiorne State Park in Rye, Shieling State Forest in Peterborough, and Opeechee Bay State Forest in Laconia are posted "No Hunting".